Skip to main content

 Be your own menopause advocate

-October is World Menopause Month—and a great time to focus on your midlife health and wellness.
-If you're struggling with this transition, make it a priority to have an honest conversation with your health care professional.
+If you're struggling with this transition, having an honest conversation with your health care professional is a great place to start.
 Together, you can review your menopause symptoms, discuss your family and medical history, and weigh your options for safe and effective treatment.

 Having trouble finding a supportive provider to talk to about menopause?
 Locate a menopause clinician in your area using the North American Menopause Society directory.